Fayette County License Hearing Guide

 Even if your license is suspended, you may be able to obtain a restricted or hardship license to drive for essential purposes.

-- What You Can Drive For: Hardship licenses typically restrict driving to specific purposes, such as commuting to and from work, attending school, or seeking medical treatment.
+- What You Can Drive For: A restricted license typically allows you to drive only for specific purposes, such as commuting to and from work, attending school, or going to medical appointments.

-- Costs and Application Process: The cost of obtaining a hardship license varies.
-You'll need to apply through the Tennessee Department of Safety and provide documentation to support your need for the license.
+- Costs and Application Process: The cost and application process for a restricted license vary depending on the circumstances of your case.
+You will likely need to provide documentation to support your need for a restricted license.

-- IID Requirement: In some cases, a judge may require you to install an ignition interlock device (IID) in your vehicle as a condition of obtaining a hardship license.
+- IID Requirement: Depending on the circumstances of your DUI arrest and Tennessee law, you may be required to install an Ignition Interlock Device (IID) in your vehicle as a condition of obtaining a restricted license.

 Getting Your License Back